-Gallagher purchases insurance to provide protection from errors and omissions (E&O) claims that may arise during the ordinary course of business.
+Contingent Liabilities - Gallagher purchases insurance to provide protection from errors and omissions (E&O) claims that may arise during the ordinary course of business.
 However, insuring 100% of potential claims is not cost effective.
-Currently, Gallagher retains the first \$1.0 million of each and every E&O claim and the first \$15.0 million of all E&O claims in excess of \$1.0 million of each and every E&O claim.
+Effective June 1, 2004, Gallagher retains the first \$2.5 million of each and every E&O claim.
+Prior to June 1, 2004, Gallagher retained the first \$1.0 million of each and every E&O claim and the first \$15.0 million of all E&O claims in excess of \$1.0 million of each and every E&O claim.
 Gallagher s E&O insurance provides aggregate coverage for E&O losses up to \$165.0 million, in excess of Gallagher s retained amounts.
 Gallagher has historically maintained self-insurance reserves for the portion of its E&O exposure that is not insured.
 Gallagher periodically determines a range of possible reserve levels using actuarial techniques which rely heavily on projecting historical claim data into the future.
-Gallagher s E&O reserve in the March 31, 2004 consolidated balance sheet is above the lower end of the most recently determined actuarial range by \$4.0 million and below the upper end of the actuarial range by \$6.0 million.
+Gallagher s E&O reserve in the June 30, 2004 consolidated balance sheet is above the lower end of the most recently determined actuarial range by \$6.0 million and below the upper end of the actuarial range by \$6.0 million.
 There can be no assurances that the historical claim data used to project the current reserve levels will be indicative of future claim activity.
 Thus, the actuarial ranges and E&O reserve level could change in the future as more information becomes known, which could materially impact the amounts reported and disclosed herein.